 Life would be miserable without pizza.
 Pic: Jeffery /Fickr

-There is a definite connection between food and happiness – and with its hot, crispy base and melted cheese topping, pizza is an indulgent, calorific treat that is the perfect comfort food.
-You can treat yourself to a double dose of happiness by getting a pizza with a friend.
+There is a definite connection between food and happiness, and with its hot, crispy base and melted cheese topping, pizza is an indulgent, calorific treat that is the perfect comfort food.

 Still sticking to your new year's diet and don't want to eat a pizza?
 Then, why not try drawing one...a 2013 study showed that the idea of pizza and happiness were so closely connected that even the act of sketching a pizza led people to feel better about life.
 It might be worth a try.